danimedi/danimedi.github.io/about.md

   <img src="/assets/images/20211224_002701.jpg" height="350">
 </div><br>

 I was born and raised in Arequipa, Peru.
-For most of my life, sports were my priority; however, my main focus now is my studies.
+For most of my life, sports were my priority; however, my main focus now is my career.
 I completed my undergraduate studies in Human Medicine in 2023.
-I am now a licensed physician in Peru and currently completing my SERUMS at the Salinas Moche Health Post, where I work as both a physician and the head of the facility.
-I started this job in May 2024 and will complete it in April 2025.
+I am now a licensed physician in Peru.

 ## Things I am Working On

-- SERUMS Physician (2024-I) and Head of Facility at the Salinas Moche Health Post.
-- Gaining experience and knowledge in research to complete several projects and strengthen my profile as a researcher.
+1. Gaining experience and knowledge in research to complete some projects and strengthen my profile as a researcher.
-- Podcast: ["SERUMS - Desde cada rincón"](https://open.spotify.com/show/5zKn2IuA8PAWdPmB3RcqJn?si=cf0d5d737a0b4028), where I have conversations with people doing their SERUMS in different locations.
+2. Seeking clinical and research experience opportunities with the goal of pursuing a medical residency in the United States.
+3. Studying to take the USMLE Step 3.
-- Writing and sharing diverse content through my [website](https://danimedi.com) and [YouTube channel](https://www.youtube.com/@danimedi555).
+4. Writing and sharing diverse content through my [website](https://danimedi.com) and my [YouTube channel](https://www.youtube.com/@danimedi555).

 ## My CV